 - The older Suites cabin featured 12 suites, while the new one features no more than 6 suites, which obviously means — larger Suites.

-- The new First Class Suite features two separate areas — a plush leather chair, which swivels around, and a deployable bed right next to it.
+- The new Suites features two separate areas — a plush leather chair, which swivels around, and a deployable bed right next to it.
 This is as opposed to the current Suite, wherein the seat is itself deployed into a flat bed mode.

 - The plush armchair is operated with an electronic control, for various sitting and lounging positions.
 The chair can accommodate a 45-degree recline, while it can swivel up to 270 degrees